 M_KEY Format

-The M_KEY is a random 32 digit hexadecimal (128 bit) number assigned to the manufacturer and provided by the SA.
-The OEM uses this key to encrypt assigned HW_ID when generating user permits.
-This key is used by the Data Server to decrypt assigned HW_IDs.
+The M_KEY is a random 16 byte hexadecimal (128 bit) number assigned to the manufacturer and provided by the SA.
+The OEM uses this key to encrypt HW_ID values to generate user permits.
+This key is also used by the Data Server to decrypt assigned HW_IDs.
 Note that the size of the M_KEY is identical to the AES block size and does not require any padding.

-Example of the M_KEY is: 4D5A79677065774A7343705272664F72
+Example of the M_KEY is: 4D5A79677065774A7343705272664F72 (Hexadecimal representation)

+The complete example is shown in the table below: